Asymptotic dimension and the disk graph I: Distance in the curve graph

 \section{Distance in the curve graph}

-The purpose of this section is to establish some estimate for the distance in the curve graph which will be essential for a geometric description of the superconducting disc graph.
+The purpose of this section is to establish an estimate for the distance in the curve graph of a compact oriented surface $X$ of genus $g\geq 0$ with $m\geq 0$ boundary components and $3g-3+m\geq 2$.
+This estimate which will be essential for a geometric description of the superconducting disk graph.

-We fomulate all results in this section for an arbitrary orientable surface $S$ of genus $g\geq 0$ with $n\geq 0$ punctures and $3g-3+n\geq 2$.
+The curve graph of a compact oriented surface $X$ with boundary coincides with the curve graph obtained from $X$ by replacing each boundary component by a puncture.
+As considering surfaces with punctures rather than bordered surfaces has advantages for our exposition, we consider in the remainder of this section an arbitrary closed oriented surface $S$ from which a finite set of points have been deleted.
+This results in this section are independent from the rest of the paper.

 The idea is to use \emph{train tracks} on $S$.
-We refer to \cite{PH92} for all the basic notions and constructions regarding train tracks.
+We refer to \cite{PH92} for all basic notions and constructions regarding train tracks.

-A train track $\eta$ (which may just be a simple closed curve) is \emph{carried} by a train track $\tau$ if there is a map $F:S\to S$ of class $C^1$ which is isotopic to the identity, with $F(\eta)\subset \tau$ and such that the restriction of the differential $dF$ of $F$ to the tangent line of $\eta$ vanishes nowhere.
+A train track $\eta$ (which may just be a simple closed curve) is \emph{carried} by a train track $\tau$ if there is a map $F:S\to S$ of class $C^1$ which is homotopic to the identity, with $F(\eta)\subset \tau$ and such that the restriction of the differential $dF$ of $F$ to the tangent line of $\eta$ vanishes nowhere.
 Write $\eta\prec\tau$ if $\eta$ is carried by $\tau$.
 If $\eta\prec \tau$ then the image of $\eta$ under a carrying map is a \emph{subtrack} of $\tau$ which does not depend on the choice of the carrying map.
 Such a subtrack is a subgraph of $\tau$ which is itself a train track.
+Write $\eta<\tau$ if $\eta$ is a subtrack of $\tau$.

-A train track $\tau$ is called \emph{large} \cite{MM99} if each complementary component of $\tau$ is either simply connected or a once punctured disc.
+A train track $\tau$ is called \emph{large} \cite{MM99} if each complementary component of $\tau$ is either simply connected or a once punctured disk.
 A simple closed curve $\eta$ carried by $\tau$ \emph{fills} $\tau$ if the image of $\eta$ under a carrying map is all of $\tau$.
-A \emph{diagonal extension} of a large train track $\tau$ is a train track $\eta$ which can be obtained from $\tau$ by subdividing some complementary components which are not trigons or once punctured monogons.
+A \emph{diagonal extension} of a large train track $\tau$ is a train track $\xi$ which can be obtained from $\tau$ by subdividing some complementary components which are not trigons or once punctured monogons.